Terms and Conditions

 General

-39. This section will apply to the Plea in Mitigation Competition 2024 (the “Competition”).
+39. This section will apply to the National Speed Mooting Competition 2026. (the “Competition” or the “Moot”).

 40. Those entering the competition will be referred to below as a Participant(s).